This is my favourite time of year, when inspiration is fresh, and the curriculum choices are abundant.

-While I wish I could purchase all the beautiful curriculum that’s out there, I’ve discovered that as my homeschooling journey matures, less really is more.
+While I wish I could purchase all the beautiful curriculum available, I’ve discovered that as my homeschooling journey matures, less really is more.

 Morning Time

-Some of the curriculum choices that I’m sharing here are part of our morning time routine, while others are used during the more structured part of our homeschool day.
+Some of the curriculum choices I’m sharing here are part of our morning routine, while others are used during the more structured part of our

 Language Arts